 Expert Energy was set up in 2010 to provide independent, impartial advice on energy efficiency, energy conservation and renewable energy to homeowners, businesses and organisations.
+We work with clients who are happy to invest more in a higher-quality service that goes into greater breadth and depth than the lower-cost alternatives.

 We use many of the latest tools and techniques alongside good old-fashioned detective work to find out where in our clients’ homes and offices energy is being wasted.